-While these studies merely address knowledge and attitudes, a new UNICEF-supported study conducted in 2010-2011 among students at three universities sheds more light on HIV-risk behaviours among young people.
+Most of the studies conducted among young people in UAE in the country merely address knowledge and attitudes among male and female students at universities and secondary schools (KAP studies).
+A recent UNICEF-supported study conducted in 2010-2011 among students at three universities sheds more light on HIV-risk behaviours among young people.
 The study was conducted among 3,359 university students (75% females, 25% males; 63% Emirati nationals, 34% other nationalities).
 Key findings show that less than half (42%) of the respondents had good knowledge of HIV/AIDS (i.e. 5-7 correct answers out of 7 key questions).
 Emirati students, especially females, had less knowledge than other nationalities.

-While overall knowledge about modes of transmission was relatively high, a considerable proportion held misconceptions, e.g. on HIV transmission through using a public toilet (38%); mosquito bites (21%); sharing a meal with a PLHIV (16%); or even by touching a PLHIV (9%).
+While overall knowledge about modes of transmission was relatively high, a considerable proportion held misconceptions, e.g. on HIV transmission through using a public toilet (38%);

+mosquito bites (21%); sharing a meal with a PLHIV (16%); or even by touching a PLHIV (9%).
 Similarly, while overall knowledge of HIV-prevention methods was relatively high, there were important misconceptions, such as not knowing that a healthy-looking person can have HIV (21%); while 14 percent did not know how to prevent HIV at all.
 A very low percentage of 15 percent considered young people in the UAE to be at significant risk of contracting HIV.